cleanlab/aws-marketplace/label-inspector-tabular/README.md

 Here is a [sample output](data/output/sample/sample_output.csv) that is returned from the label inspector.

+## Hyperparameters

+Label Inspector has one hyperparameter that can be specified during training, `runtime`.
+This `runtime` hyperparameter will determine the speed and accuracy of our label finding algorithm.
+There are two options available:

+1. `fast` : this mode will have a shorter execution time, but many not produce the best quality results
+2. `high_accuracy` : this mode will take longer to execute, but will produce higher quality results

+If unspecified, Label Inspector will run on `fast` mode by default.

 ## Common Errors

 If you are running into issues when using the label inspector, here are some common issues and potential solutions: